CarstenGeusebroek/lowpassfiltersimulation/README.md

-# Low pass filter simulation with an PWM input signal
+# Low pass filter simulation with a PWM input signal
 Simulates a low pass filter circuit that plots the PWM signal input and filterd output.

 ## Simulation parameters